Helping people can come in the most unusual ways.

 Let’s go back to the story I just wrote about above.

 Over the course of me working near her, I overheard she was having some issues with a business of hers.
-On top of that, there was the mass of children bugging her.
+On top of that, there was a mass of children bugging her.